Trending

 On the fence about DVC resale...

 After decades of incredible WDW vacations, we are now really strongly considering the idea of purchasing a DVC contract.
 The trouble is it looks like Lakeshore Lodge will tick all of our boxes.
 Do you recommend we hunt for a deal now through the resale market for a home resort we know we already love or hold out until Lakeshore hits the resale market?
-I cannot see buying direct making sense as we don't feel the direct perks are strong enough.
 My biggest fear is that much like the Riviera or Disneyland Hotel we would feel trapped in having no flexibility to use our points at other resorts with modern restrictions.

 Buy where you love… and the sooner the better. ;)